Did you know that this week is National Walk Your Dog Week? (http://www.walkyourdogweek.com)

 - If you take a long walk with your dog, bring water.
 Dogs don’t regulate their body temperature well, so having water to offer is a great way to help your dog cool down on warm Fall days.

 - Take your dog somewhere new for a walk.
-Chester County has lots of wonderful dog friendly parks, trails, and perseveres.
+Sussex County has lots of wonderful dog friendly parks, trails, and perseveres.
 Giving your dog a chance to explore a new trail or park will the walk exciting and fun for both of you.

 - Walk and train at the same time.
 Having a training plan for a walk is a great way to work practicing Sit, Down, and Stay (on leash) on a walk.
 Each time you pass a mailbox or corner, ask your dog to do a behavior.
 When she does, continue the walk! (treats are generally not needed – the walk starting again is reward enough!)